 TL;DR. Italian formal email is more codified than its english counterpart.
-Open with Gentile + name or Egregio for high-status.
+Open an italian formal email with Gentile + name or Egregio for high-status.
 Use Lei (third singular) plus the conditional for politeness (vorrei, potrebbe).
 Close with Cordiali saluti or Distinti saluti.
-B1/B2 guide with templates for hotel, school, business.
+B1/B2 guide with templates, etiquette and a sample exchange for hotel, school, business.

 Cosa impareremo oggi